Alpha Chi Omega Spaghetti Dinner

 Mount Pleasant is the location of the State Special Olympics Headquarters.
 CMU has hosted the state summer Olympic games since 1975 and has even been the host of the national and international summer games.
 The games are held the last week in May and the first week in June each year.

 Stepping is a high-energy rhythmic performance that uses hands and feet to create a beat.
 StepShow's originated in South Africa to celebrate a birth or a wedding.
-The event is usually held the first weekend in April.

 Student Research and Creative Endeavors Exhibition (SRCEE)